guiyep/react-select-virtualized/README.md

 - fix minimum input search on grouped component.
 DONE
 - upgrade alpha version.
 DONE
 - review all the TODOs.
 DONE
-- improve filtering function in fasr-react-select
+- improve filtering function in `fast-react-select`
 - review support to all the react-select props.
 Should all work but multi-val.

   <----- FIRST RELEASE ---->